Real Torus Actions on Real Affine Algebraic Varieties: Galois descent and algebraic tori

-\begin{remark} The equivalence of categories of Proposition \ref{eqcat} restricts to an equivalence between the category of pairs $(G, \tau)$ consisting of a complex algebraic group endowed with an $\R$-group structure, and the category of real algebraic groups. \end{remark}
+\begin{remark} There is an equivalence between the category of pairs $(G, \tau)$ consisting of a complex affine algebraic group endowed with an $\R$-group structure, and the category of real affine algebraic groups.
+This induces a one-to-one correspondence between the $\R$-forms of G, up to isomorphism in the category of real algebraic groups, and the equivalence classes of $\R$-group structures on G. \end{remark}